cran-task-views/ActuarialScience/ActuarialScience.md

 ### Reinsurance and extreme events

-- `r pkg("ReIns", priority = "core")` follows the book "Reinsurance: Actuarial and Statistical Aspects" and provides basic extreme value theory (EVT) estimators and graphical methods, EVT estimators and graphical methods adapted for censored and/or truncated data, Splicing of mixed Erlang distributions with EVT distributions, Value-at-Risk (VaR), Conditional Tail Expectation (CTE) and excess-loss premium estimates.
+- `r pkg("ReIns", priority = "core")` follows the book "Reinsurance: Actuarial and Statistical Aspects" and provides basic extreme value theory (EVT) estimators and graphical methods, EVT estimators and graphical methods adapted for censored and/or truncated data, Splicing of mixed Erlang distributions with EVT distributions, value-at-risk (VaR), conditional tail expectation (CTE) and excess-loss premium estimates.
-- `r pkg("ExtremeRisks")` provides a set of procedures for estimating risks related to extreme events via risk measures such as Expectile, Value-at-Risk, etc.
+- `r pkg("ExtremeRisks")` provides a set of procedures for estimating risks related to extreme events via risk measures such as expectile, value-at-risk, etc.

-For a comprehensive review of extreme value analysis, see the `r view("ExtremeValue")`.
+For a comprehensive review of extreme value analysis, see the view `r view("ExtremeValue")`.

 ### Risk measures

-- `r pkg("actuar", priority = "core")` provides functions to compute Value-at-Risk and conditional tail expectation.
+- `r pkg("actuar", priority = "core")` provides functions to compute value-at-risk and conditional tail expectation.
-- `r pkg("ActuarialM")` computes Actuarial Measures such as expected shortfall and Value-at-Risk using the Bell G family.
+- `r pkg("ActuarialM")` computes actuarial measures such as expected shortfall and value-at-risk using the Bell G family.

 ### Miscellaneous